mitchopolis111/mitchopolis_docs/best_practices_log_v1.md

 - Keep venv-contained work isolated
 - End-of-day system checks must be run from a clean Terminal window.

 ## 4. Projects & Chat Routing
 - Each ChatGPT project only accesses its own files
 - Use this project for task flows and best practices only

+## 4.1 Prompt Procedure (Best Practice)

+- Start with a clear **intent statement** (what outcome is desired).
+- Specify **context**: which repo, which service, which folder, or which terminal.
+- Define **format**: commands first, explanations second.
+- State **constraints**: “use best practice procedure”, “short answer”, or “step-by-step”.
+- Add **safety flags**: avoid running unknown commands, avoid modifying multiple repos at once.
+- Require a **final confirmation step**: assistant summarizes and asks for “Proceed?” before executing major operations.

 ## 5. Open Items / To Refine
 - Mac folder structure standards